damiensedgwick/napp/README.md

 Providing that I have not forgot anything, that should be all you need to do to get your nano app deployed on Fly.io with some persisted storage.

-# TODO...
-ADD SECRETS INFO
+6. You will need to add 2 environment variables to your Fly application.
+As they are dynamic and specific to your application I am not able to tell you what they are.

+They should however look something like this

+`SOME_NAME_COOKIE_STORE_SECRET`

+and

+`SOME_NAME_DB_PATH`

+These will both need to be added to your application for it to run properly once deployed.

 ## Contributing
-I'd love to have your help making [project name] even better!
+I'd love to have your help making Napp even better!
 Here's how to get involved:

 - Fork the repository.
 This creates your own copy where you can work on changes.
 - Create a separate branch for your changes.
 This helps keep your work organised.